-- To restore and rejuvenate

-- To grow muscles

-- To repair tissue

-- To file away all your thoughts from the day - To help increase your ability to learn more and pay attention.
+- To restore and rejuvenate - To grow muscles - To repair tissue - •To file away all your thoughts from the day - •To help increase your ability to learn more and pay attention. - Plenty of sleep can also help prevent certain diseases, like diabetes.